Painters

 I work with layers as thin as possible.

-Mucha's working rule for the massive Epic canvases.
-Thin paint layers over thin grounds—the mechanical engineering that allowed six-meter paintings to be rolled and transported without cracking.
+Working rule for the massive Epic canvases.
+Thin paint layers over thin grounds — the mechanical engineering that allowed six-meter paintings to be rolled and transported without cracking.

 Art is a language to express my ideals of drawing people together.